 STOR-i internships offer a unique opportunity for undergraduate students to experience and learn how Statistics and Operational Research can tackle challenging, real-life practical problems.

 As a STOR-i research intern at Lancaster University, you can expect to be working with high calibre PhD students and academic staff on exciting and innovative research projects in the area of Statistics and Operational Research.
 You will work under the supervision of one of the STOR-i PhD students on a project strongly connected to their research work.
-You will be supported by a bursary of £300 per week.
+You will be supported by a bursary of £332.50 per week (plus holiday pay).
 This is not means tested and does not need to be repaid.

 Benefits of the Summer Internship Programme